sjtuzyh/bmp/README.txt

 In sRGB, Linear, and Gamma 3 spaces.

 The YCgCo planes are generated using SRGB reference brightness levels, then converted to the other two gammaspaces.
-Every plane would appear slightly different if they were generated in Gamma 3 or Linear space instead, due to how YCgCo works. *YCgCo is an encoding of arbitrary RGB colorspaces, not a well-defined colorspace in and of itself.*
+Every plane would appear slightly different if they were generated in Gamma 3 or Linear space instead, due to how YCgCo works. *YCgCo is an encoding of arbitrary RGB colorspaces, not a well-defined colorspace in and of itself.* For more information, see: http://entropymine.com/imageworsener/grayscale/